All Episodes

 The wait time at the nearest emergency room.

-Now who's who's paying for those billboards?
+Now, who's paid for those billboards?

-The emergency room, the hospital.
+The emergency room, the hospital?

 Right.

-By plugging the fact that the wait time at their emergency room is less than the competitors.
+So the hospitals are advertising for emergency room customers on roadside billboards by plugging the fact that the wait time at their emergency room is less than the competitors.

 Meantime, what do we hear?